Bob McDonnell: Energy

 McDonnell advocated making Virginia the energy capital of the East Coast.
 He supported drilling for oil off of the coast of Virginia while simultaneously developing new technologies for wind, solar, biomass, and other renewable energy resources.
 He also intended to expand investments in renewable energy sources and incentivize green job creation.

 Gun rights

 According to Mayors Against Illegal Guns, McDonnell sent personal letters to the governors of the other 49 states urging them to follow his state in closing loopholes that allowed mentally unstable people to purchase guns.
 After the Virginia Tech shooting in 2007, Virginia made this issue a top priority.
 McDonnell wrote in his letter: "I believe that we can all work together to help prevent these acts from occurring again anywhere in our Nation.
 I write to ask for your support in providing critical information to the National Instant Criminal Background Check System."

-However, McDonnell campaigned as a gun rights advocate.
-He held an "A" rating from the NRA Political Victory Fund and won their endorsement.
+McDonnell campaigned as a gun rights advocate.
+He was endorsed by the NRA Political Victory Fund.